SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 ### truth
-Variable to hold the 8-bit truth table value.
+This property contains the 8-bit truth table value.
-Accepted values between 0x00 and 0xFF.
+Accepted values between 0x00 and 0xFF - this is where the input values are looked up to determine what value to output.

+In2:in0 are treated as a 3-bit number (so 0-7), that bit number (starting from 0) determines the output value.

+Ex: If in1 and in0 are high, and in2 is low, input is 3, (0b011 = 3).
+If the truth table is 0x89 - `0b10001001` - then the output will be high (0b1000*1*001).
+Put another way, the output it high if `truth & (1 << input)` is true.

 ##### Usage
 ```c++